embodied-agent-interface/embodied-agent-interface/README.md

    ```

 2. **Reproduce Our Results**:

    Download helm outputs:
    ```bash
    python -m eagent_eval.utils.download_utils
    ```

-   Then, run (traverse the arguments):
+   Then, traverse the arguments in the command below to get all the results:
    ```bash
    eagent-eval \
      --dataset {virtualhome,behavior} \